-2All top-10 and 18 of the top-20 universities are public in Brazil, using the ranking from the main Brazilian newspaper Folha de São Paulo.
-Assunção and Ferman (2013) also make a case for high-quality higher education being offered mainly through public institutions in Brazil.
-These institutions are tuition-free by law-article 206, paragraph 4, of the Brazilian Constitution, states that a fundamental principle of education is that it will be tuition-free in all public schooling places.
+&lt;sup>2 All top-10 and 18 of the top-20 universities are public in Brazil, using the ranking from the main Brazilian newspaper Folha de São Paulo.
+Assunção and Ferman (2013) also made a case for high-quality higher education being offered mainly through public institutions in Brazil.
+These institutions are tuition-free by law-article 206, paragraph 4, of the Brazilian Constitution states that a fundamental principle of education is that it will be tuition-free in all public schooling places.

-essary resources to invest in a successful college application and are, therefore, less likely to attend college.
+capital.
+However, even if higher-education institutions aim to admit applicants with the highest returns to college, absent specific income-based admission policies, they are constrained to make admission decisions based on a noisy measure of admission skill (for instance, any kind of standardised tests).
+In our model, policies targeting lower- to middle-income students can have a positive impact on aggregate output because they can make college admissions more efficient.
+In equilibrium, lower-income students lack the necessary resources to invest in a successful college application, and are therefore less likely to attend college.
 From an efficiency standpoint, applicants with the highest returns to education should go to college, regardless of their socioeconomic characteristics.
 However, high-income applicants can heavily invest in early education to build a competitive admission profile.
 Given the limited number of college spots, high-income applicants crowd out lower-income ones.
-Income-based affirmative action may tackle this source of inefficiency, as it alters college demographics by admitting more lower- and middle-income applicants with higher returns to education and fewer high-income ones with lower returns to education.3
+Income-based affirmative action may tackle this source of inefficiency, as it alters college demographics by admitting more lower-and middle-income applicants with higher returns to education and fewer high-income ones with lower returns to education.

 In our quantitative exercise, an income-based affirmative action policy specifies a number of college spots to be allocated to each income quintile.
-We numerically solve for two distinct optimal policies: one that maximizes efficiency (i.e., aggregate output) and one that maximizes welfare.
+We numerically solve for two distinct optimal policies: one that maximises efficiency (i.e., aggregate output) and one that maximises welfare.

-The welfare-maximizing policy significantly changes the composition of admitted students.
+The welfare-maximising policy significantly changes the composition of admitted students.
 It reduces the number of admitted students from the top quintile by 25% and increases the number of admitted students from the other income groups.
-Specifically, the optimal policy implies a threefold increase in the number of admitted students from the bottom quintile of the income distribution.
+Specifically, the optimal policy implies a three-fold increase in the number of admitted students from the bottom quintile of the income distribution.
 Such a policy makes 80% of households better off.
 Households in the first four quintiles are, on average, willing to forgo 0.57% of their consumption in every period and in every state of the world to have the policy implemented.
 Households in the top income quintile, however, are worse off, on average, and would have to be compensated by 1.9% of their consumption.
 In the aggregate, households are better off and willing to forgo 0.07% of their consumption to have the policy implemented.
 Also, the optimal policy promotes educational opportunities by reducing earnings persistence by 5.7%.

-The efficiency-maximizing policy is qualitatively similar to the welfare-maximizing one as it favors applicants in the bottom four quintiles.
+The efficiency-maximising policy is qualitatively similar to the welfare-maximising one as it favours applicants in the bottom four quintiles.
 However, it reallocates fewer college spots to quotas.
 Accordingly, its effects on earnings persistence and households' willingness to pay are attenuated.
-It reduces intergenerational persistence of earnings by 2.1% and households are willing to forgo 0.02% of their consumption to have the efficiency-maximizing policy implemented.
+It reduces intergenerational persistence of earnings by 2.1%, and households are willing to forgo 0.02% of their consumption to have the efficiency-maximising policy implemented.